Huntington Brass Faucets

 The company's history, business model, sources of supply and products are almost identical to those of two other importers of faucets from Taiwan and China that started business in the last decades of the 20th century.
 Other imported faucets more or less comparable to Huntington Brass include,

-If you have had an experience with a Huntington Brass faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Huntington Brass faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.